 "How I Became Santa's Favorite Elf," by Bano

-The young adult books are ten in number, and each explains approximately a decade of Chris Kringle's life.
-The reading is easy for 5th grade and above and provides enough secrets to make it adventurous for adults.
-Each volume builds upon the details of the Kringle brother's lives, hopefully around 300 pages each.
-All have been written except book #9, which will be explained— in due time.
+Right now, the young adult books are ten in number, each explains approximately a decade of Chris and Wally's life.
+The reading is easy for 5th grade and above and provides enough secrets to make it entertaining for adults.
+The subject matter builds upon the details of the volume before, typically age-appropriate for Chris and Wally's life.
+Everything has been written except book #9, which will be explained why— in due time.

-The topics of the young adult series will build off the picture books with greater detail.
-In the YA books, there will be kill scenes, bloody detective work, and violence for historical reference.
+The topics of the YA series will build off the children's picture books but with greater detail.
+However, in the older group, there will be kill scenes, bloody detective work, and violence for historical reference.
 History is history— tell it how it is.
-Several famous murders will be discussed.
-Everything from Jack the Ripper (London, 1888) to JFK (Dallas, 1963) are going to be theorized.
-With that stated, my research tells me most people have forgotten about President Teddy Roosevelt getting shot while running for a third term in 1912.
-Four years removed from office, Teddy gave a speech in Milwaukee and was shot in the chest at point-blank range.
-While most people have forgotten this important information, you won't forget it after seeing how the Kringle brothers were involved.
+Several famous murders will be discussed and theorized.
+Everything from Jack the Ripper (London, 1888) to JFK (Dallas, 1963).
+With that said, my research tells me most people have forgotten about President Theodore Roosevelt getting shot while running for a third term (1912).
+Four years removed from office, Teddy gave a speech in Milwaukee and was hit in the chest at point-blank range.
+I never knew this information, but my kids will never forget after seeing how the Kringle brothers were involved.

-As of February 2021, while the books are being professionally edited, I've attempted to write movie scripts— which is an entirely different building.
-To be blunt— I never planned on any of this.
-In fact, I never planned on writing anything at all.
-However, like my wife has said, "it's a great story and you need to make it available to all."
+As of March 2021, while the books are being edited, I've attempted to write movie scripts— which is an entirely different animal.
+I never thought it would be so difficult to cram this story into a 120-page script.
+To be blunt— I never planned on doing any of this.
+In fact, I never had a desire to write anything at all.
+However, like my wife said, "It's a great story, and you need to make it public."

-Please remember Chris and Wally's main objective.
-They want people to understand how humans are the same, not argue about our differences, and treat each other with respect.
-Their goal is world peace, hence why Santa gives presents to "good" children to become better adults.
-Hopefully, their mission statement will be well received by people around the world.
+Please remember Chris and Wally's primary objective.
+They want people to understand how humans are all the same, not argue about our differences, and treat each other with respect.
+Their goal is peace, hence why they give gifts to "good" children around the world.
+Hopefully, their mission statement will be well received by the people who need to hear it the most.

-Lastly, parents, any feedback is greatly appreciated.
+Lastly, any feedback is greatly appreciated.
 Let me know if you have any questions, concerns, or advice.
 If you see a typo, let me know.
-I love feedback (good or bad) as it can only make the story better.
+I don't take it personally as I have another full-time job.
+I'd love to hear from you (good or bad) as it can only make the story better.

 Thank you for reading.
-I hope you enjoy our family adventure.
+I hope you enjoy our bedtime adventure.

 As times have changed, Santa does not use snail mail anymore.
 As of 2020, he would like children to email the Christmas wish lists or ask him questions electronically.